nikolakakis/geotour_crete_information/readme.txt

 **Author: Nikolakakis Manolis <nikolakakis.manolis@gmail.com>**

-This plugin enhances WordPress websites with interactive maps, location details, and other tourist information about Crete by integrating with the Geotour API.
+This plugin enhances WordPress websites with Cretan location details, and other tourist information about Crete by integrating with the Geotour API.

 == Description ==